Disposing of syringes

-- The syringe container must be placed on the ground or flat stable surface beside the syringe (not held in the hand).
+- Place the syringe container on the ground or flat stable surface beside the syringe (don’t hold in your hand).

-- Pick up the used syringe by the plunger / barrel (plastic end), with the needle pointing away from you.
+- Pick up the used syringe by the plunger or barrel (plastic end), with the needle pointing away from you.
 Never touch the sharp end/point with your fingers or hands.

 - Place the needle/syringe into the sharps container and close the lid.